donnywarren/project-2-test-playground/README.md

 - video panel for locally viewing previews from third party websites
 - social network links to share content
 - calender page to display weekly viewing times
+- notes field to save user comments on each item in vault

 <br>